developerflutter/azure-notificationhubs-flutter/README.md

 # Microsoft Azure Notification Hubs wrapper for Flutter

 This is a **work in progress**.
-View todos in our [issues page](https://github.com/rswiftoffice/azure-notificationhubs-flutter/issues/new) for more information.
+View todos in our [issues page](https://github.com/rswiftoffice/azure-notificationhubs-flutter/issues/1) for more information.
+Please submit PR!

 Microsoft Azure Notification Hubs provide a multiplatform, scaled-out push infrastructure that enables you to send mobile push notifications from any backend (in the cloud or on-premises) to any mobile platform.
 To learn more, visit the [Developer Center](https://azure.microsoft.com/en-us/documentation/services/notification-hubs).